guilhermeprokisch/see/README.md

 <img width="1363" alt="image" src="https://github.com/user-attachments/assets/bd253204-deca-4756-bbba-60272e0a367c">

 Markdown it's special 🐈

 <img width="1363" alt="image" src="https://github.com/user-attachments/assets/b4c3c3ef-8ba5-4ab5-8a3d-55556ca02536">

 And Images 🖼️ 📷

 https://github.com/user-attachments/assets/106c18e6-61ef-4fbd-89f1-883ae028467d

 > [!WARNING]
-> **DISCLAIMER: This project is currently in alpha stage.
+> This project is currently in alpha stage.
 It may contain bugs, incomplete features, or undergo significant changes.
-Use with caution and please report any issues you encounter.**
+Use with caution and please report any issues you encounter.\*\*

 see is a powerful file visualization tool for the terminal, offering advanced code viewing capabilities, Markdown rendering, and more.
 It provides syntax highlighting, emoji support, and image rendering capabilities, offering a visually appealing way to view various file types directly in your console.